 Other performance obligations - Payment terms are typically on open credit terms consistent with industry practice and do not have significant financing components.
 We accrue for discounts and rebates based on historical experience and our expectations regarding future sales to our customers.
 Accruals for discounts and rebates are recorded as a reduction to sales in the same period as the related revenue.
-Such discounts were \$15.9 million at December 31, 2020 and 2019.
+Such discounts were \$14.4 million and \$15.9 million at December 31, 2021 and 2020, respectively.
 Changes in such accruals may be required if future rebates and incentives differ from our estimates.